NC State Extension Publications

 Biology

 Silage fermentation can be classified as either primary (desirable) or secondary (undesirable) (Pahlow et al., 2003).
-Primary fermentation is carried out by lactic-acid-producing bacteria and is classified as homofermentative (the one product of fermentation is lactic acid) and heterofermentative (multiple products of fermentation are lactic and acetic acids and ethanol).
+Primary fermentation is carried out by lactic acid–producing bacteria and is classified as homofermentative (the one product of fermentation is lactic acid) and heterofermentative (multiple products of fermentation are lactic and acetic acids and ethanol).
 Secondary fermentation is carried out mainly by enterobacteria (which produce lactic, acetic, succinic, and formic acids, and ethanol), clostridia (produce butyric acid), and yeasts (produce ethanol).
-Lactic acid production is preferred over the other fermentation products due to faster and lower pH drop (stronger acid), and limited silo shrink.
+Lactic acid production is preferred over the other fermentation products because it drives faster and lower pH drop (stronger acid) and limited silo shrink.
 Shrink occurs from plant and microbial respiration, fermentation, runoff, and loss of volatile organic compounds.
-If anaerobic and acidity conditions are not met, silage is more prone to shrinking during storage compared to hay.
+If anaerobic and acidity conditions are not met, silage is more prone to shrinking during storage than is hay.
 Good fermentation should result in DM losses of less than 10%.

 Phases of silage fermentation

-An overview of the four phases of the silage production process (Collins and Owens, 2003) is shown in Figure 1.
+An overview of the four phases of the silage fermentation process (Collins and Owens, 2003) is shown in Figure 1.
 The phases are as follows:

 3. Stable: As long as anaerobic conditions are maintained, silage can be stable for months and up to years.
-However, under practical conditions, silage should be used within a year of its production.
-Slow entry of air through areas that were not properly sealed can slowly deteriorate material, thus silos should be constantly checked and maintained to avoid any potential break of seal integrity.
+Under practical conditions, however, silage should be used within a year of its production.
+Slow entry of air through areas that were not properly sealed can slowly deteriorate material, so silos should be constantly checked and maintained to avoid any potential break of seal integrity.

 Figure 1.
 The phases of silage fermentation.